 Oculus Rift DK2 support

 This alpha version can be installed in addition to the current release version of the CtrlAltStudio Viewer: it is installed in its own directory and has its own Start menu entry.
+It can be installed over the top of previous 1.2.2 alphas.

 Changes this version: